South East Asia Travel Guide for Solo Travelers

 The first thing you need to know is that I won a giveaway from Kitkatdominicana and Emely Tours.
 Won my tickets from DR to New York and New York to Thailand.
 So that was already set!

-Then I began to plan the best domestic flights between the countries I wanted to visit.
+Then I began to plan my South East Asia route finding the best domestic flights between the countries I wanted to visit.

 App for Flights:

 - Flight app– www.trip.com – I used this app to get all my flights.